maartenSXM/GrowOS/INSTALL.md

-Once GrowOS is running on your hardware, It is possible to connect to GrowOS's IP address from a browser to see some published information nd flip some switches.
+Once GrowOS is running on your hardware, It is possible to connect to GrowOS's IP address from a browser to see some published information and flip some switches.

-Notes:
+Notes on burning firmware for the first time:

 On first upload without existing esphome firmware or network connectivity, you may have to program over jtag/usb.
 Look in /dev/* for the path of the serial or USB port, which can be found by looking at the output of dmesg